-This regularization framework relies on the assumption that the true edge flow is either divergence-free or harmonic, which is not always true for real-world flows \cite{jia2019graph, jiang2011statistical}.
-When different spectral properties of the underlying edge flow are known, or certain spectral properties of the perturbed noise are known, we are able to deal with various situations for denoising by properly designing the simplicial filters.

-We induced a gradient flow from a node signal with a flat spectrum and added Gaussian noise with an error of $0.46$, shown in Figs. \ref{fig:synthetic-denoising-a} and \ref{fig:synthetic-denoising-b}.
-Fig. \ref{fig:synthetic-denoising} illustrates the denoising results based on the regularization methods as well as our filters to preserve the gradient component based on an LS design (Corollary \ref{cor.subcomponent-extraction-cor}).
-From Figs. \ref{fig:synthetic-denoising-c} to \ref{fig:synthetic-denoising-f}, it is seen that rigidly applying the regularization leads to large errors while the simplicial filters preserving the gradient can denoise properly, though the setting $\balpha=\bbeta$ again reduces the performance.
+Note that the above optimization framework relies on the assumption that the true edge flow is either divergence-free or harmonic, which is not always true for real-world flows \cite{jia2019graph, jiang2011statistical}.
+When different spectral properties of the underlying edge flow are known, or certain spectral properties of noise are known, we are able to deal with various situations for denoising by properly designing the simplicial filters.
+To illustrate this we induced a gradient flow from a node signal with a flat spectrum and added Gaussian noise with an error of $0.46$, shown in Figs. \ref{fig:synthetic-denoising-a} and \ref{fig:synthetic-denoising-b}.
+Fig. \ref{fig:synthetic-denoising} contrasts the denoising results of the regularized optimization methods with our filters that preserve the gradient component based on an LS design (Corollary \ref{cor.subcomponent-extraction-cor}).
+As Figs. \ref{fig:synthetic-denoising-c} to \ref{fig:synthetic-denoising-f}, shown in this context the low-pass filters which are implicitly defined via the optimization procedures lead to large errors.
+In contrast the simplicial filters that preserve the gradient can denoise properly.
+Setting $\balpha=\bbeta$ again reduces the performance.